 Roberto Danovaro et al.

-In the latter half of 2017 Hawaiian state senator Will Espero and his supporters rallied to introduce a ban on products with oxybenzone.
+In the second half of 2017 Hawaiian state senator Will Espero and his supporters rallied to introduce a ban on products with oxybenzone.

-Had the ban been successful in 2017, it could have far-reaching consequences on the long-term sales of many sunscreens.
-It was therefore not surprising that cosmetic companies directly affected by the proposed ban lodged their opposition.
-They argue that there was still not enough conclusive scientific evidence that sunscreen ingredients negatively impact coral reefs at levels detected in tourist areas.
+Had the ban been successful in 2017, it could have far-reaching consequences for the long-term sales of many sunscreens.
+It is therefore not surprising that cosmetic companies directly affected by the proposed ban lodged their opposition.
+They argue that there is still not enough conclusive scientific evidence that sunscreen ingredients negatively impact coral reefs at levels detected in tourist areas.